Staff Picks: Winter in Yosemite

 For a slightly smaller-scale (and kid-friendly) adventure, head to the eastern end of the Valley.
 The Happy Isles loop offers a picturesque setting for gentle sledding, or for a good-natured snowball fight.

 Snowshoe.
 Sneak in some low-impact exercise as you explore snow-blanketed forests, meadows and ridgelines.
-For a guided adventure, join us on a trek to Dewey Point, where you'll find eye-popping views of the Valley.
+Check our Outdoor Adventures calendar for seasonal treks to places like Dewey Point, where you'll find eye-popping views of the Valley.
 Or head north to try out the trails around Crane Flat.
 Our favorites in that area include:

 Clark Range View: At 4 miles round-trip on flat terrain, this is a great route for beginners.
 Go on a clear day to take advantage of the knock-your-socks-off view (of the Clark Range) at the turnaround point.